 I am assistant professor at Delft University of Technology (TU Delft), The Netherlands.

-My primary research interest is in data science, with a particular focus on developing and applying data science processes and techniques to conduct empirical experiments on complex knowledge-based activities, particularly the development of software, and improve their state of the practice.
+My primary research interest is in software analytics.
+This field emerges from software engineering and data science and its focus is on developing and applying data science processes and techniques to conduct empirical experiments on complex knowledge-based activities, particularly the development of software, and improve their state of the practice.
 My goal is understanding and improving complex knowledge- based activities, such as software engineering, with processes, practices, and tools informed by data and actors' needs, and by engaging with other disciplines such as social sciences.
 I tackle research questions with both qualitative and quantitative research approaches.

 Currently, I work in the Software Engineering Research Group (SERG), conducting data science research on software repositories and code review.
 I propose solutions to support program comprehension and software evolution.
 The techniques I use are at the intersection of Software Engineering, Information Retrieval, Natural Language Processing, Data Mining, and Machine Learning.